Contributors: Melissa Wallace, Roger Powell

 - Respiratory or metabolic acidosis Acid base imbalance.

-- Primary renal failure Kidney: acute renal failure.
+- Primary renal failure Kidney: acute kidney injury (AKI).

 - Severe diarrhea.